lenarddome/lenarddome.github.io/_software/psp.markdown

 ### AMAZING, BUT WHAT NOW?

-This was a simple model bearing no relevance to psychology - unless you are one of the few believing that the brain has a geometry module or that learning happens according to geometry.
+This was a simple model bearing no psychological commitment - unless you are one of the few believing that the brain has a geometry module or that learning happens according to laws of geometry.

 The question is what we can do with the output now?
 A simple next step could be **calculating volume of the regions**.
+Behaviours that occupy large regions in the parameter space might be more frequent behaviours, therefore might need more of our attentiont.
+Maybe the behaviour with the largest region is something that we haven't even observed yet.

 Alternatively, you can try to discover clusters of points in the parameter space within regions and ordinal patterns.
-There might be many ways a model might behave but still outputs the same result.
+There might be many ways a model might operate but still outputs the same result.

 You can compare how many different qualitative outputs the model produces and how many of those have been observed in humans.
 You might also try to figure out